Motor vehicle documentation learner and restricted driver requirements

-This is a notification to the DVA that a vehicle is not being used on the road.
+This is a notification to the Driver and Vehicle Licensing Agency in Swansea that a vehicle is not being used on the road.
 If you want to keep a vehicle untaxed and off the public road you MUST declare SORN – it is an offence not to do so.
-A SORN will remain in force until the vehicle is either taxed, sold or scrapped.
-If your vehicle is unused or off the road, it MUST have either a SORN declaration or a valid tax disc.
+A SORN will remain in force until the vehicle is taxed, sold or scrapped.
+If your vehicle is unused or off the road, it MUST have either a SORN declaration or be taxed.

 Law RV(R&L)R reg 26 sch 4

 Production of documents